oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 The results show that almost all of the design elements we saw companies implement significantly reduced how many users opted out of having their personal information sold.
 Unsurprisingly, when "Do Not Sell My Personal Information" was placed as a small link at the bottom of the website instead of shown in a banner, users were significantly less likely to interact with it (p < 0.001).
 While 14% of Google Ads users used our opt out when it was displayed in a banner, **just 1% of users from Google Ads clicked our link at the bottom of the page to opt out.**  Mechanical Turk opt-out similarly decreased from 19.3% to 8.6%, and users shown a banner were 16.6% more likely to be aware they had an option to opt out from information sale on the page.
 Dark Patterns and changing the opt-out to an indirect mechanism such as a fillable form also significantly decreased how many users opted out.
 The only exception was that highlighting the "accept" button made users no less likely to decline information sales.

+## The Road Ahead

+Our results show that despite the beginning of CCPA's enforcement period, the right to universally opt out from the sale of personal information doesn't yet exist for California consumers.
+Less than half of sites even have an opt out, those that do are hard to find and difficult to use, and many don't even stop your information from being sold.
+These factors could all potentially be improved through enforcement and stronger guidelines about usable opt out design.
+But there's also a bigger issue: no matter how visible and easy to use they are individually, opt outs that require users to separately file them with every company will remain effectively unusable as a whole.

+Our study showed that